-The places where we prefer to work and why we prefer them are critical questions for any culturally aware business looking to attract and retain the best staff.
+As the nature of work constantly evolves, so do our workplaces.
+The places where we prefer to work, and why, are critical questions for any culturally aware business looking to attract and retain the best staff.

-One size most definitely does not fit all with the workplace environment inextricably linked to purpose, brand and culture.
+One size does not fit all and the workplace environment is inextricably linked to purpose, brand and culture.

 workplaces = people